 Humor really can go a long way on social media.
 It fascinates the reader and makes them smile, which in turn creates positive impressions of your brand.

-Depending on your industry and what you post, you can use humor, fun, and even emojis to add a little lightheartedness to your content.
+Depending on your industry and what you post, you can use humor, fun, and even emojis (but not too many!) to add a little lightheartedness to your content.
 Being a business isn't all serious... sometimes you have to show off your fun side!

 Aim to Entertain.

-On Instagram, you really can get away with posting fun, engaging content that highlights your company culture and the products you make/sell while entertaining your followers.
+On Instagram, you really can get away with posting fun, engaging content that highlights your company culture and the products you make or sell while entertaining your followers.

 To accompany your entertaining visual content, write captions that entertain.
 If you're posting a picture of a dog at your office, don't caption it, "A dog at our office."
-We get it – we have eyes too.
+While that may be a great meta-description, the caption should be an addition to any visual assets.

 Use Your Most Important Words First.